pendanyeh/Docker/README.md

 * Running services or daemons

 * Once you're comfortable with these, start learning Docker with small projects—like containerizing a simple web app.

 ### 🐳 Getting Started with Docker:

-🔹 1.
-What is Docker?
+### 1. What is Docker?
-Docker is a containerization tool that packages applications and their dependencies into containers.
+* Docker is a containerization tool that packages applications and their dependencies into containers.
   Containers are lightweight, fast, and portable across environments—ideal for DevOps.

-🔹 2.
-Why Use Docker?
-Works the same on any system (dev, staging, prod)

-Fast startup, isolated environments

-Easy to scale and integrate with cloud and CI/CD

-🔹 3.
-Install Docker
-Windows/macOS: Install Docker Desktop from https://www.docker.com/products/docker-desktop

-Linux: Use your distro's package manager

-bash
-Copy
-Edit
-sudo apt install docker.io
-sudo systemctl start docker
-sudo systemctl enable docker
-✅ Verify with:

-bash
-Copy
-Edit
-docker --version
-docker run hello-world
-🔹 4.
-Docker Basics
-Command	Description
-docker ps	List running containers docker images	List local images docker pull	Download image from Docker Hub docker run	Start container docker stop	Stop container

-Example:

-bash
-Copy
-Edit
-docker run -d -p 80:80 nginx
-This runs NGINX in the background and maps port 80.

-🔹 5.
-Dockerfile: Build Your Own Image
-Create a file called Dockerfile:
+### 2. Why Use Docker?
+* Works the same on any system (dev, staging, prod)

+* Fast startup, isolated environments

+* Easy to scale and integrate with cloud and CI/CD

+### 3. Install Docker

+Ways to install Docker, Cloud based installation or Locally based installation.
+For the latter, find the link below.
+Window users please make sure to check if your Windows OS is AMD64 or ARM64 before you start any installation.

+* Windows/macOS: Install Docker Desktop from https://www.docker.com/products/docker-desktop
+* For Windows OS, Open Settings > System > About

+### Look for:

+.
+System type

+.
+If it says "64-bit operating system, x64-based processor" → ### You're on amd64

+.
+If it says "64-bit operating system, ARM-based processor" → ### You're on arm64

+### For Linux Os in the Cloud or WSL on Windows, follow this instructions:

+* Linux: Use your distro's package manager

+. sudo apt install docker.io
+. sudo systemctl start docker
+. sudo systemctl enable docker

+* Make sure to verify your installation:

+→ docker --version
+→ docker run hello-world

+### 4. Docker Basics

+* Command	Description

+. docker ps	List running containers
+. docker images	List local images
+. docker pull	Download image from Docker Hub
+. docker run	Start container
+. docker stop	Stop container

+. docker run -d -p 80:80 nginx

+* This runs NGINX in the background and maps port 80.

+### 5. Dockerfile: Build Your Own Image

+* Create a file called Dockerfile:

 Dockerfile

 Copy
 Edit
 FROM python:3.10